Skip to main content

 sudo -u postgres pgbackrest --stanza=main info

-Restore a cluster from backup
+Restore a cluster from a backup

 1. Open the CLI.